Zamy97/Terminal-stuff/README.md

 ## Going backward in the terminal
 To see what the previous folder you were in you can see that by trying the following 'cd ..'

+## See what's inside a folder
+To see what you have inside a certain folder you can do the following: 'ls' in your terminal.
+And It'll list everything that you have inside of something that you are trying to see.

+## See the working directiory
+To see what the directiory you are in you can see the whole path by typing the follwoing in your terminal: 'pwd'.
+Which stands for "Print Working Directiory"

+## Reset your terminal
+To reset your terminal you can do so by typing the follwoing: 'ctrl + c'

+## Open a new tab in your terminal